mcaliman/mcaliman.github.io/_posts/en/programming/2016-01-13-state-pattern-java-examples.md

 * `Context` defines the client class interface and holds a reference to a `ConcreteState`.
 * `State` defines the interface implemented by `ConcreteState`.
-* `ConcreteState` classes encapsulate the logic of the behaviour associated with a given state.
+* `ConcreteState` classes encapsulate the logic of the behavior associated with a given state.

-Let's see how it works with a brief example on github and the code of which I give in this post.
+Let's see how it works with a brief example on GitHub, the code for which I provide in this post.

-First we define the interface, it only needs to have an execute method.
+First, we define the interface; it only needs to have an `execute` method.

 ```java
 public interface State {